 Each lesson will contain an appropriate warm up.
 At Randlay we believe this reduces the risk of injury and establish good exercise behaviours and we teach children as such.
+The children are encouraged to understand the purpose of a warmup and the physiological impacts.
 A warm up may include:

-- Mobility- 'loosening up' exercises e.g. side twists, shoulder lifts, arm circles, knee lifts - Pulse-raising activities e.g. jogging, side stepping, jumping - Stretching exercises
+• Mobility- 'loosening up' exercises e.g. side twists, shoulder lifts, arm circles, knee lifts

+- Pulse-raising activities e.g. jogging, side stepping, jumping - Stretching exercises e.g. a combination of static, dynamic and explosive stetches